Ebullioscopic constant

 Through the procedure called ebullioscopy, a known constant can be used to calculate an unknown molar mass.
-The term ebullioscopy comes from the Latin language and means "boiling measurement".
+The term ebullioscopy means "boiling measurement" in Latin.
 This is related to cryoscopy, which determines the same value from the cryoscopic constant (of freezing point depression).

 This property of elevation of boiling point is a colligative property.
 It means that the property, in this case ΔT, depends on the number of particles dissolved into the solvent and not the nature of those particles.